How To Hire the Best Staff for Your Child Care Center

 No matter what industry you work in, great employees are extremely valuable and crucial to the success of your business.
 Finding great employees is not an easy process for any company and the child care/early education sector is no exception.
 Many child care centers and preschools run on tight margins which makes it difficult to pay their staff competitively, and even more challenging to find and retain great staff.
 As you build and develop your business, it’s important to put the right people in place.
 In a recent survey done by CareerBuilder, they found that, on average, a bad hire will cost a company almost $15,000.
-As a child care owner/operator, here are four steps that you can follow to help hire the best staff for your business.
+As a child care owner/operator, here are four steps that you will help you hire the best staff for your growing business.

 Spending time to develop a process to follow when hiring new staff will be time well spent.
 Put together a comprehensive hiring process.
 Identify the type of employee that you are looking for, put together clear job postings and make sure they are being seen by the right people.
 Put together a list of questions for the interview process and look for help online to determine the types of questions that you should be asking.
 Once your process is in place, it will enable you to follow simple steps each time you need to hire new staff, and it will make it easier to eliminate the candidates who don’t fit the position early on in the hiring process.